 IF (you are an MIT undergraduate) OR (you are an MIT M.Eng student) OR ((you are a college undergraduate) AND (you are at least 18 years old)) RETURN “Yes!”

 Registration will be opening on July 1st and closing on July 30th at 11:59 pm EST!
-Admissions is based on a randomized lottery and will be done in two waves.
+Admissions will be based on a random lottery along with selected application reading and will be done in two waves.
 If you’re accepted, you’ll have a week to confirm your attendance.

 Nope!
 Admission is free and includes meals, drinks, snacks, overnight hosting, workshops, swag, and a memorable experience (if we do say so ourselves)!